-The aim of Day Therapy is to help patients to continue to live well in the comfort of their own home, by empowering them to have better symptom control, and so improving their quality of life.
+The aim of Well Being Services is to help patients to live well in the comfort of their own home, by empowering them to have better symptom control, and so improving their quality of life.

 Key Members of the Team

-Our Day Therapy staff are part of a multi professional team consisting of medical and nursing staff, physiotherapist, occupational therapist, social worker, complementary therapist, creative therapist, chaplain and an army of regular Day Therapy volunteers.
+Our Well Being staff are part of a multi professional team consisting of medical and nursing staff, occupational therapist, social worker, complementary therapist, creative therapist, chaplain and an army of regular Well Being volunteers.

-Referrals to our Day Therapy unit are made by any care professional involved in a patient’s care.
+Referrals to Well Being Services are made by any care professional involved in a patient’s care.
 If you feel we can be of any help, please contact your GP or nominated district nurse.

-Our Day therapy service does not just deal with pain and symptom control but it also helps patients to address fears, anxieties and worries that they may have about what they are facing.
-They are also able to meet and share experiences with other patients who are facing similar challenges.
+Our Well Being service does not just deal with pain and symptom control but it also helps people to address fears, anxieties and worries that they may have about what they are facing.
+They are also able to meet and share experiences with other people who are facing similar challenges.

-Our patients are introduced to various techniques, which are tailored to their individual needs to help them take greater control over their condition and as a consequence give them more control over their lives
+You will be introduced to various techniques, which are tailored to your individual needs to help you take greater control over your condition and as a consequence give you more control over your life.

 - Access to Social Services